vekatze/neut/book/src/on-executing-types.md

 - How arguments of polymorphic functions are n-copied
 - How function types are translated into functions

-## yo
+## Types as Closed Functions

-Here, we'll see how a type is translated into a function that copies/discards the terms of the type.
+Here, we'll see how a type is translated into a function that discards/copies the terms of the type.
 To see the basic idea, let's take a simple ADT for example:

 ```neut
 data item {